syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Styles.md

 ## Border Customization

-* `SfDatagrid` allows you to customize the grid borders to vertical, horizontal, both or none based on requirements.
-Override the [DataGridStyle.GetGridLinesVisibility](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.DataGridStyle~GetGridLinesVisibility.html) method to customize the borders in `SfDataGrid`.
+* SfDataGrid allows you to customize the grid borders to vertical, horizontal, both or none based on requirements.
+Override the [DataGridStyle.GetGridLinesVisibility](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.DataGridStyle~GetGridLinesVisibility.html) method to customize the borders in SfDataGrid.

 {% highlight c# %}
 //Apply custom style to SfDataGrid from code